 “The mission of Ward Law Offices serves as a constant reminder that you don’t have to be litigious in order to be an effective advocate.
 The focus should be on the client, and what is ultimately best for their future.”

-– Laura Poschen, Associate Attorney, Ward Law Offices, LLC
+– Laura Poschen, Of Counsel, Ward Law Offices, LLC

 When Laura Poschen was just two years old it was clear to her grandmother that Laura would be an attorney based on how passionately Laura would argue her point with her parents.
 For Laura, the decision to go to law school came much later, after she graduated college.
 Laura received her Bachelor of Arts degree in Integrated Marketing Communications and Criminal Justice from Wichita State University in 2009.
 After college, Laura took a job where writing policies and procedures was a major part of her responsibilities.
 She knew her interest in the law wasn’t a passing phase, and decided to take a leap of faith, quit her job, and go back to school.
 Laura says that going to law school was one of the best decision of her life.

 Laura began law school with an emphasis in criminal law, however, after her first family law class, her focus quickly shifted.
 She fell in love with the idea of being able to help individuals and families through one of the toughest times in their lives.

 Laura received her Juris Doctorate from Washburn University School of Law in 2013 ranking in the top 25% of her graduating class and being recognized as a Dean’s Scholar.
 Poschen was the recipient of the prestigious Dawson Scholarship.
 During her time at Washburn, she served as the Senior Student Editor of the Family Law Quarterly and Vice-President of Washburn Student Bar Association.
 She was inducted into the National Order of Scribes, an honorary organization recognizing graduating law students who excel in legal writing.
 The Scribes organization is a part of the American Society of Legal Writers.